lm3nitro/Projects/Virtualization/ESXi/Par 1-VMWare ESXI Install.md

 ![Pasted image 20240422113930](https://github.com/lm3nitro/Projects/assets/55665256/0b043b5b-69f4-4512-ae1f-3c3cfc5b9811)

+## Installation

 I saved the downloaded ISO to a USB and plugged it in my server, turned the server on, and went into the UEFI Boot Manager:

 ![Pasted image 20240422113823](https://github.com/lm3nitro/Projects/assets/55665256/4a1dee28-5214-40bf-b77d-a9e120e8d8b4)

-Once there, go to the UEFI Boot Menu
+Once there, I went to the UEFI Boot Menu

 ![Pasted image 20240422113957](https://github.com/lm3nitro/Projects/assets/55665256/6a5fa65f-03c4-4944-9483-d288fc9fa784)

-From there, select the USB that has the ISO:
+From there, I selected the USB that has the ISO:

 ![Pasted image 20240422114022](https://github.com/lm3nitro/Projects/assets/55665256/ad357273-a8da-4d88-b14b-acd96428b888)